apluslms/aplus-course-template/start_here/module_chapter_structure.rst

 .. code-block:: rst
   :caption: **index.rst** inside the rubyric module shown in the :ref:`above code example <course-structure>`.
 This
     index file links all the chapters that are part of the module.
-Observe, how these links do not incluse the extension of the file.
+Observe, how these links do not include the extension of the file.

     Publish a Course